The SIMS Games Challenge Guidelines

 - 1 st Round Selection: After the first round idea/concept submission closes, the judging panel will conduct the 1 st round review process where the top 3 finalists are selected from each of the category.
 Successful teams will be notified and if they already have game developer partners, they may proceed to develop their prototype.
 If the finalist does not have a developer team, they will be matched to a development team to proceed to the SIMS Games Challenge 2019 Finals.

-- Workshop Resource: The successful finalist are required to attend the (A) Serious Games Design Introduction Workshop and the (B) Games Technology Introduction Workshop.
-Each session will be a 3 hour session to introduce topics on player motivation, human behaviourial changes, limitations of technology and many more.
-The workshops are organised as free to attend sessions.
+- Workshop Resource: The successful finalist are required to attend the Serious Games Design Introduction Workshop on the 17 May 2019, 1.30 - 4.30 pm, SingHealth Academia, Singapore.
+The session will be a 3 hour session to introduce topics on player motivation, human behaviourial changes, limitations of technology and many more.
+The workshops are organised as a free to attend session.

 - Judges: The SIMS 2019 Challenge’s judging panel will be elected by the organisers.
 The panel shall include and not be limited to clinicians, instructional designers and technologist.
 At the SIMS 2019 Challenge Final, the Challenge then enters into the final evaluation phase where an esteemed panel of judges will determine the winners of the awards in each category.